 The Riverwood Conservancy was founded in 1985 as the Mississauga Garden Council, and our founders’ expertise and love of gardening remains influential in our work to build the broader community’s collective knowledge and capacity with all things horticultural.

 Located in the space surrounding the circular driveway and pond in front of Chappell House, the Chappell House Garden is designed in an Arts and Crafts movement style to complement the House, which was built in 1919.
-Plants were chosen to complement the existing trees, shrubs, and perennials – such as Japanese maples, lilacs, and iris – while being low maintenance, drought tolerant, and capable of providing colour throughout the growing season.
-The pond itself is home to a variety of waterlilies, including lotus, as well as goldfish and bullfrogs.
+Plants were chosen to complement the existing trees, shrubs, and perennials – such as Japanese maples (Acer palmatum) and lilacs (Syringa vulgaris) – while being low maintenance, drought tolerant, and capable of providing colour throughout the growing season.
+The pond itself is home to a variety of water lilies (Nymphaeaceae), including Indian lotus (Nelumbo nucifera), as well as goldfish and bullfrogs.

-Just south of the pond sits the Sundial Garden, where red daylilies, purple Veronica amethyst, and blue-stemmed sea hollies surround a sundial dedicated to Douglas Campbell, one of the founders of The Riverwood Conservancy.
-North of the pond, the scent of lilacs fill the air in May, and fragrant roses bloom from June through September.
+Just south of the pond sits the Sundial Garden, where red daylilies (Hemerocallis), purple Veronica amethyst (Veronica hybrida), and blue-stemmed sea hollies (Eryngium) surround a sundial dedicated to Douglas Campbell, one of the founders of The Riverwood Conservancy.
+North of the pond, the scent of lilacs (Syringa vulgaris) fill the air in May, and fragrant roses (Rosa) bloom from June through September.

-Located behind the Chappell House and adjacent to the Terrace Garden this shady, sloped area is an ideal location for rhododendrons, since these woody, ericaceous shrubs love sharp drainage.
-In 2016, The Riverwood Conservancy accepted an invitation to participate in the Brueckner Hybrids Test Project, a cross-border study seeking to evaluate the horticultural merit of more than 100 rhododendron hybrids.
-These hybrids are from a private collection developed by the late Dr. Joseph Brueckner of Mississauga, whose goal was to develop cold-hardy varieties that retain aesthetic beauty and includes both large leaf (Elepidote) and small leaf (Lepidote).
+Located behind the Chappell House and adjacent to the Terrace Garden this shady, sloped area is an ideal location for Rhododendrons, since these woody shrubs love sharp drainage.
+In 2016, The Riverwood Conservancy accepted an invitation to participate in the Brueckner Hybrids Test Project, a cross-border study seeking to evaluate the horticultural merit of more than 100 Rhododendron hybrids.
+These hybrids are from a private collection developed by the late Dr. Joseph Brueckner of Mississauga, whose goal was to develop cold-hardy varieties that retain aesthetic beauty and includes both large leaf (elepidote) and small leaf (lepidote).

 Located adjacent to the Chappell House Garden, the Vegetable Garden is an evolving project to grow food plants to teach students and visitors about agriculture, and to provide fresh produce to The Compass Food Bank in Port Credit.
 Staples such as carrots, cucumbers, spinach, lettuce, tomatoes, radish, peas, and beans are grown along with a changing variety of less familiar plants such as okra, Brussels sprouts, artichokes, and bok choy.